AquiveMedia/magerun2-delete-products/README.md

 ```
 Warning
 --------
 With great power comes great responsibility.
 This is my first (experimental) magerun module.
-It is untested.
+It is realy basic amd it is untested (ok, I ran it twice).
 Try to use it on a development(!) environment only.

 Todo
 --------